 Spacesuits!
 Just saying the word conjures the stuff that’s most exciting about science fiction: exploring strange new worlds and hostile environments, adventure, and the romance of outer space.
-These portable harbors of life support are an integral part of the fabric of science fiction, and an indispensable necessity for journeys to and beyond the final frontier.
-Ever since humanity first dreamed of traveling off of our world, the imaginations of those that considered such voyages have engaged in the creation of ways to protect the pioneers of progress from unknown hazards they might encounter in their journeys.
+These portable harbors of life support are an integral part of the fabric of science fiction and an indispensable necessity for journeys to and beyond the final frontier.
+Ever since humanity first dreamed of traveling off of our world, the imaginations of those that considered such voyages have engaged in creating ways to protect the pioneers of progress from unknown hazards they might encounter in their journeys.

-The first such suits got based on the protective gear created for the exploration of earth’s oceans.
-Deep diving suits seemed like just the thing to serve what is fundamentally the same purpose in the investigation of space, and the similarities of requirements for both purposes is inescapable.
-They serve another goal in the genre films and TV shows we love.
-Their appearance is of utmost importance to any production because if your space suits don’t look right, it can ruin the credibility, or aesthetic of any production and act as a distraction from enjoying the story.
-The designs of some examples elevate them beyond being just props, they transcend their utilitarian purpose and become works of art.
+The first such suits were based on the protective gear created to explore the earth’s oceans.
+Deep diving suits seemed like just the thing to serve what is fundamentally the same purpose in the investigation of space, and the similarities of requirements for both purposes are inescapable.
+They serve another goal in the genre of films and TV shows we love.
+Their appearance is of utmost importance to any production because if your space suits don’t look right, it can ruin the credibility or aesthetic of any production and act as a distraction from enjoying the story.
+The designs of some examples elevate them beyond being just props.
+They transcend their utilitarian purpose and become works of art.

 More protective armor?
 More flexibility?
 Need lights on the outside or lights inside?
 Able to withstand any extremes you might b encounter?
 Whatever your need, they’re all here.
 This collection represents some of my favorites and most memorable examples of science fiction spacesuits from over the years since they first appeared in science fiction movies and TV.

-Destintion Moon (1950): This film provides an excellent example of the sorts of spacesuits in movies that predate the space age.
-It’s one of the first to deal with space travel in a somewhat realistic way, almost two decades before astronauts landed on the Moon, and even before the earliest rockets brought the first satellites into orbit.
+Destintion Moon (1950): This film provides an excellent example of the spacesuits in movies that predate the space age.
+It’s one of the first to deal with space travel in a somewhat realistic way, almost two decades before astronauts landed on the Moon and even before the earliest rockets brought the first satellites into orbit.

 The suits used in the film look stylishly impressive considering.
-Not much of visual range provided by the removable helmets, but they did predict some later developments like flexible joints and life support, they even color-coded the suits, so it was easier to know who was who not unlike a particular series that came along a few years later.
+The removable helmets provided not much visual range.
+Still, they predicted some later developments like flexible joints and life support.
+They even color-coded the suits, so it was easier to know who was who, not unlike a particular series that came along a few years later.

 2001: A Space Odyssey (1968): As a cultural milestone, Kubrick and Clarke’s classic cinematic masterpiece no less than revolutionized science fiction movies while also lending validity and legitimacy to the genre.
 The spacesuits are a radical departure from anything that appeared in films before that.
 The suits are grounded in a more realistic design based on actual space missions that had taken place in reality.
 These space suits are nothing less than iconic in their classic appearance.

 Alien (1979): The spacesuits in Alien, once again, did for spacesuit design what 2001: A Space Odyssey had done about ten years earlier.
-Here, yet again, we have suits that have a more grounded and pragmatic look that’s lent more realistic by their stressed and used appearance.
+Here, yet again, we have suits with a more grounded and pragmatic look that’s lent more realistic by their stressed and used appearance.

 Armeggedon (1998): Michael Bay’s corn-fest of a film was not very good, but the spacesuits they designed for the movie were kind of cool.